-- Your parents, carers and other family members. - · Your form tutors, Head of House, House Leaders and teachers. - Mrs Hampson, our careers advisor.
+- Your parents, carers and other family members. - · Your form tutors, Head of Year, Assistant Head of Year and teachers. - Mrs Hampson, our careers advisor.
 She can give personalised information on pathways to future careers.
 Your form tutor can arrange an appointment for you. - START.
 Our online careers platform helps you access information about subjects, routes to further and higher education, apprenticeships and a huge number of careers.

-We wish all students, parents and carers every success in your Key Stage 4 Curriculum journey!
+We wish all pupils, parents and carers every success in your Key Stage 4 Curriculum journey!